As well as being extremely patient, Jane has a friendly, flexible

 and covers much of Buckinghamshire and neighbouring areas (see

 map).
-Please note that she does not cover the rest of the UK or the USA!
+Please note that she does not cover London, the rest of the UK, the USA or indeed Australia!

 For links to some great software